NatoshaM/Udacity-Data-Analyst-Nanodegree/README.md

 CharityML is a fictitious charity organization located in the heart of Silicon Valley that was established to provide financial support for people eager to learn machine learning.
 After nearly 32,000 letters were sent to people in the community, CharityML determined that every donation they received came from someone that was making more than $50,000 annually.
 To expand their potential donor base, CharityML has decided to send letters to residents of California, but to only those most likely to donate to the charity.
 With nearly 15 million working Californians, CharityML has brought you on board to help build an algorithm to best identify potential donors and reduce overhead cost of sending mail.
 Your goal will be evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield while also reducing the total number of letters being sent.

 ***

+**Project 8: Machine Learning_Unsupervised Learning**

+The unsupervised learning branch of machine learning is key in the organization of large and complex datasets.
+While unsupervised learning lies in contrast to supervised learning in the fact that unsupervised learning lacks objective output classes or values, it can still be important in converting the data into a form that can be used in a supervised learning task.
+Dimensionality reduction techniques can help surface the main signals and associations in your data, providing supervised learning techniques a more focused set of features upon which to apply for their work.
+Clustering techniques are useful for understanding how the data points themselves are organized.
+These clusters might themselves be a useful feature in a directed supervised learning task.
+This project will give you hands-on experience with a real-life task that makes use of these techniques, focusing on the unsupervised work that goes into understanding a dataset.

+In addition, the dataset presented in this project requires a number of assessment and cleaning steps before you can apply your machine learning methods.
+In workplace contexts, you will frequently need to work with data that is untidy or needs preprocessing before standard algorithms and models can be applied.
+The ability to perform data wrangling and the ability to make decisions on data that you work with are both valuable skills that you will practice in this project.